Vietnam Map: Locations and Geography of Different Provinces

 4. Which is the longest road in Vietnam?

-Highway 1A starts from the Huu Nghi border of Vietnam and China in the north and ends at Nam Can District, Ca Mau Province in Mekong Delta.
+Highway 1A starts from the Huu Nghi border of Vietnam and China in the north and ends at Nam Can District, Ca Mau Province in the Mekong Delta.